11 Democrats, Republicans compete to succeed Christie in NJ

 TRENTON, N.J.
 (AP) - A wealthy former diplomat.
 The state’s No. 2 official.
 Three legislators.
 An actor who starred in “Jersey Shore Killer” and others.

-When New Jersey Democratic and Republican voters go to the polls in just over a week to pick their party’s standard-bearers in the November contest to succeed GOPGov.
+When New Jersey Democratic and Republican voters go to the polls June 6 to pick their party’s standard-bearers in the November contest to succeed GOPGov.
 Chris Christie, they’ll have nearly a dozen choices between them.

+Memorial Day weekend brought campaigning to the boardwalk at the shore for some candidates and a visit from former Vice President Joe Biden who endorsed the Democratic front-runner.

 On the Democratic side, the candidates agree on most policy issues: fully funding the pension, rejoining a greenhouse gas initiative and raising taxes on millionaires.
 The leading Republicans differ a little more sharply over how to overhaul the state’s education funding formula.